-All cars have a fuel rail, usually, these are right above the injectors and all of them have a pressure release valve which is protected by a cap.
+All cars have a fuel rail, usually, these are right above the injectors and all of them have a pressure release valve that is protected by a cap.
 This is similar to the pressure release valve to the tires, and you can use the same tools to get the cap off.
 Once you have screwed the cap off make sure to remove the valve, this is a small object so make sure you do not lose it, or else the car will not work after.

 When you take out the valve you might hear a silent “tsss” this is normal as the valve is there to hold pressure, once it is removed there is no more pressure.
 If you have some mechanical siphon you could try to siphon out the gas, but odds are that you will not be able to do it, the same is for siphoning manually.

 Here comes the tinkering part, once you have found the fuel pump relay, generally these are either right under the dash or under the hood.
 Once you have found it, remove it and you will notice that the relay has several ports.
-Identify which is the negative and positive ports, these will be marked with symbols like “-” for negative and “+” for positive.
+Identify which are the negative and positive ports, these will be marked with symbols like “-” for negative and “+” for positive.
 Now all you have to do is to put a piece of wire back in the fuel pump fuse sucket from where you picked out the fuse in such a way that the wire goes in both of the negative and positive ports.

 When you are doing this make sure that the car is not running as you might get electrocuted.
-Once the wire is in place this will allow the fuel pump to work properly, if you do not take out the fuse an replace it with the wire the car once started it will stop in a matter of seconds and you will not be able to siphon out any gas.
+Once the wire is in place this will allow the fuel pump to work properly if you do not take out the fuse and replace it with the wire the car once started will stop in a matter of seconds and you will not be able to siphon out any gas.
 If it is not working you have probably not placed the wire in the right slot and you probably have triggered the onboard CPU which will stop the fuel pump from working after a few seconds.

 All modern cars have a fuel pump, and this is what you are going to use to siphon out the gas.
-If you have set up the wire correctly than the fuel pump should also work as intended.
+If you have set up the wire correctly then the fuel pump should also work as intended.
 Make sure that before you start the car is that you have already attached a hose to the fuel rail which leads into a gas canister.
 It is very important that this hose fits the fuel rail and it is not loose as once you start the car the fuel pump will start pumping fuel through the fuel rail and into your gas canister through the hose.

-For this method to work you have to make sure that the gas tank from which you are siphoning out the gas is on a higher elevation than the gas tank which you are feeling.
-Notice I did say gas tank and not the actual car should be on a higher elevation, as some cars have a higher center of gravity and their gas tanks are also on a higher elevation.
-SUV’s, in general, has one of the highest elevated gas tanks, so if you come across an SUV and you have a smaller car you should not have any problems siphoning gas from one car to another provided that the SUV has either no anti-siphon filter or you have the knowledge on you to open it.
+For this method to work you have to make sure that the gas tank from which you are siphoning out the gas is on a higher elevation than the gas tank which you are feeding.
+Notice I did say the gas tank and not the actual car should be on a higher elevation, as some cars have a higher center of gravity and their gas tanks are also on a higher elevation.
+SUVs, in general, have one of the highest elevated gas tanks, so if you come across an SUV and you have a smaller car you should not have any problems siphoning gas from one car to another provided that the SUV has either no anti-siphon filter or you have the knowledge on you to open it.